-- (1) The appointed contractor is competent to carry out the proposed work. - (2) The proposed work site is safe and any known hazards, underwater restrictions or associated operational information is made known to the diving contractor. - (3) That other appropriate facilities or persons will be made available to the appointed diving supervisor should an emergency situation necessitate. - (4) That welfare is considered.
+(1) The appointed contractor is competent to carry out the proposed work and is registered as a Diving Contractor with the HSE.

+(2) The proposed work site is safe and any known hazards, underwater restrictions or associated operational information is made known to the diving contractor.

+(3) That other appropriate facilities or persons will be made available to the appointed diving supervisor should an emergency situation necessitate.

+(4) That welfare is considered.